jaweesh/Packet-Injection-in-Sudan-Analysis/README.md

 I am not, and will not be held responsible for any illegal actions or misinterpretation of what comes next in the following analysis, this project started to shed some light on what is going on with internet usage and freedom in my country and nothing else.
 I am not carrying any illegal actions, any thing will be mentioned here is readily available on the internet with the respected mentioned sources.

 The story begins when noticing a mismatch hash when running `apt-get update` on most linux distributions, the issue was more clear when WhatsApp used to download APK files over HTTP, and the connection gets redirected and tampered with resulting in a different APK in size and hash when downloaded over a VPN connection.
-However since WhatsApp started using HTTPS for downloading and shifted to Google Play and Apple Store, we started collecting samples from AntiVirus software that is downloaded over unencrpted channels \(HTTP\) for comparison purposes.
+However since WhatsApp started using HTTPS for downloading and shifted to Google Play and Apple Store, we started collecting samples from AntiVirus software that is downloaded over un-encrpted channels \(HTTP\) for comparison purposes.

 ## Organization of the Repo